Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 So [casting spells and forgetting about them](https://tvtropes.org/pmwiki/pmwiki.php/Main/VancianMagic) as you do so don't work with my group taste.
 What would now ?

 The obvious alternative is to use [**Mana**](https://tvtropes.org/pmwiki/pmwiki.php/Main/Mana).
-It is a better fit naratively, but mechanicaly it goes against the simplicity of resources management of The Black Hack.
+It fit better naratively than memory and is used by nu, but mechanicaly it goes against the simplicity of resources management of The Black Hack.

 Another way of balancing out magic spells is to use  _fatigue_.
 [True20](https://greenroninstore.com/collections/true20) and the [Iron Kingdoms RPG](https://store.privateerpress.com/games/iron-kingdoms-rpg) both uses fatigue as a moderation mechanism :